What are the 15 Best Key Account Management Blogs?

-Account managers have a big job to do, but finding information on how to do it is hard.
-Here is my list of the 15 best account management blogs will give you the skills you need to do it.
+Key account managers have a big job to do, but finding information on how to do it is hard.
+Here is my list of the 15 best key account management blogs to learn the skills you need to succeed.

 I must tell you, key account management blogs are hard to find ... really hard to find.
 So I've cast the net wider to include blogs on sales, customer success, strategy and others.

-And that’s OK because account managers wear many hats and serve many masters.
+And that's OK because key account managers wear many hats and serve many masters.

 15 Best Key Account Management Blogs